nRF24/RF24/docs/using_cmake.md

    This is not the same as the traditionally provided python wrappers as the pyRF24 package can be used independent of the C++ installed libraries.
 For more information on this newer python package, please check out [the pyRF24 documentation](https://nrf24.github.io/pyRF24/).
-   Note, the pyRF24 API is more pythonic instead of a direct port of the C++ API (eg. snake casing instead of camel casing).
 4. Try an example from one of the libraries
    ```shell
    cd ~/rf24libs/RF24/examples_linux